-In 1983 the lake Srebarna was included in the list of sites of global natural and cultural inheritance of UNESCO.
+In 1983 the lake Srebarna was included in the list of sites of the global natural and cultural inheritance of UNESCO.
 The aim is to preserve the biological diversity with which the lake had been famous among the Bulgarian and the European scientific society since the beginning of the 20th century.

 The floating reed islands where the birds build their nests are another interesting attraction.
 In 1965 the reservation was included in the list of the most valuable damp areas in Europe, and in 1975 it was declared a damp area by the Ramsar Convention.
 A Museum of Nature and Science was built on the reservation where stuffed animals which have inhabited the lake can be seen.

 Another interesting attraction is the option for the tourists to observe the birds by a video camera, placed in the lake.
 An eco-path is made around the reservation, where the visitors can enjoy the pleasant view from specially constructed observation platforms.

 Five special and five tourist routes have been developed for tourists and nature lovers.
 They present the biological and landscape diversity of the site and they are suitable for hiking, natural cognitive tourism, biking, children’s tourism, photo tourism, tourism for people with special needs.
 Recreational sites are built along the routes and there are many viewing places in the park, which reveal the sea, the park and resort panoramas.